cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 .rw-r--r--   325 christophe christophe 2023-11-04 09:32 docker-compose.yml
 ```

 Oh?
-Nothing... **Nothing has been downloaded in our folder.** We do not have Joomla on our computer.
+Nothing... **Nothing has been downloaded in our folder.** We don't have Joomla on our computer.
 How is this possible?

-We will discuss this later but yes, by default with Docker, everything happens in memory, nothing on disk.
-If you cannot wait, please read my "[Share data between your running Docker container and your computer](/blog/docker-volume)" article to better understand why and how.
+We will discuss this later but yes, by default with Docker, everything happens in memory, nothing on the disk.
+If you can't wait, please read my "[Share data between your running Docker container and your computer](/blog/docker-volume)" article to better understand why and how.

 ## Play with containers